Candy Color Paradox: Television drama

 On November 13, 2022, Flag Pictures announced that they were producing a live-action television drama adaptation of Candy Color Paradox with 8 episodes planned.
-The series premiered on December 15, 2022 as the fifth entry of MBS' Drama Shower programming block, with other broadcasts on TV Kanagawa, Gunma TV, Tochigi TV, TV Saitama, and Chiba TV.
-The series is also streamed on Viki and GagaOOLala for English distribution.
+The series premiered on December 15, 2022, as the fifth entry of MBS' Drama Shower programming block, with other broadcasts on TV Kanagawa, Gunma TV, Tochigi TV, TV Saitama, and Chiba TV.
+The series is also streamed on Rakuten Viki and GagaOOLala for English distribution.

 The drama adaptation stars Fantastics from Exile Tribe member Keito Kimura as Onoe and Milk member Jyutaro Yamanaka as Kaburagi.
 The supporting cast includes Atsuki Kashio, Sae Miyazawa, Kenta Izuka, Rinne Yoshida, Tomohiro Ichikawa, Yu Koyanagi, and Ryuichi Ohura.
 The opening theme is "Go Sign" by Billy Laurent and the ending theme is "Finder" by Claquepot.
 As the series was broadcast, exclusive behind-the-scenes footage was uploaded weekly on Tunku's (Kadokawa's label for live-action boys' love dramas) Niconico channel.

 Isaku Natsume was involved in the scriptwriting process, stating that the writing team had included her opinions in their revisions.
 Kimura and Yamanaka were familiar with each other after guest-starring in the live-action television drama adaptation of Yakuza Lover together, and Candy Color Paradox is not only their first time starring together, but their first time starring in lead roles.
 Kimura was instructed by the director to act as though he were having a normal conversation and thus gave a realistic portrayal of Onoe.
 Kimura also ad-libbed an unspecified scene through gestures.